-To illustrate this worker-consumer trade-off, I use my model to study the landmark merger between Maytag and Whirlpool in the U.S. appliance market.
+To illustrate this worker-consumer trade-off, I use the model to study the landmark merger between Maytag and Whirlpool in the U.S. appliance market.
 I simulate the consumer welfare and employment effects of two acquisitions: the observed acquisition of Maytag by Whirlpool and a hypothetical purchase of Maytag by the alternative potential buyer at the time, the Chinese company Haier.
 Production locations are exogenous.
 For the Whirlpool acquisition, I use the observed post-merger production locations.
 For the Haier acquisition, I assume that Haier completely offshores Maytag's production to China.
 While there was no threat to consumers from a Haier acquisition because the firm had no prior presence in

-&lt;sup>1Examples include the proposed mergers between PSA and Fiat Chrysler (FCA), T-Mobile and Sprint, and Albertsons and Kroger (see Noble, 2021, Legere, 2019, and Kroger, 2022).
+&lt;sup>1Examples include the proposed mergers between PSA and Fiat Chrysler (FCA), T-Mobile and Sprint, Albertsons and Kroger, or U.S. Steel and Nippon Steel.